cassiebreviu/Build-First-Web-VR-Game-Absolute-Beginner/README.md

 var engine: Engine = new Engine(canvas, true);

 ```
 Below we have the create scene function.
 Here we define the `scene`, pass in the `engine`.
 Then we create a camera.
 The camera is the point of view of the game player.
-We are using the [universal camera]("https://doc.babylonjs.com/babylon101/cameras#universal-camera").
+We are using the [free camera]("https://doc.babylonjs.com/babylon101/cameras#free-camera").

 Next we add a simple sphere `mesh` to our scene and set the basic properties such as size, name and the scene we created.